f5devcentral/xcmcndemoguide/README.rst

 .. figure:: assets/cloud_c_aws_7.png

-First, give it a name.
+First, give it a *unique* name (ex. yourlastname-arcadia-global).
 Then move on and select type of network in the drop down menu.
 For this use case we will need Global Network.
 Finally, click **Continue** to proceed.

 .. figure:: assets/cloud_c_aws_8.png